Genesis 1:31. And God saw everything that he had made, and behold, it was very good.

 That’s not just something to put on a t-shirt or a bumper sticker.
-It’s God’s response to creation.
+It’s God’s heartfelt response to creation.
 God is happy with what he has made.
-Creation brings him delight (see Proverbs 8:23-31 for even more happiness at creation).
+Creation brings him delight.

 But Genesis 1 paints a very different picture.
-God takes a “formless and void” world, an uninhabitable world, and makes it livable.
+God takes an uninhabitable, “formless and void” world, and makes it livable.
 Why?
-So that the Trinity can live with humanity in love.
+So that the Trinity can live with humanity in a world full of love.
 So that we can share in God’s own intimacy and impact.
-Creation isn’t just something God has to put up with; it is his delight.
+Creation isn’t just something God has to put up with; it is his pleasure.
 It is good.
 It is very good.

 “What purpose?” you ask.